rymend/MSFTImagineArchive/Image Classification with MMLSpark (400)/1 - Ingest/readme.md

 	_Running load.py_

-1. Wait for the job to complete.
-The first run may take a few minutes because Machine Learning Workbench has to download the base Docker image from Docker Hub.
-Subsequent runs will be much faster.
+1. Wait for the run to complete and confirm that it completed successfully.

 	![Successful run](Images/run-completed.png)

 	_Successful run_

-When the script completes successfully, the Azure SQL database that you created in [Exercise 1](#Exercise1) holds the data that the script generated. in the next exercise, you will confirm that this is the case by examining the database.
+After the run, the Azure SQL database that you created in [Exercise 1](#Exercise1) holds the data that the script generated. in the next exercise, you will confirm that this is the case by examining the database.

 <a name="Exercise5"></a>
 ## Exercise 5: View the contents of the database ##